finos/community/.github/ISSUE_TEMPLATE/new-legend-modeling.md

 ---

-# New modeling initiative on FINOS Legend shared instance
+# Proposal: New modeling initiative on FINOS Legend shared instance
 Please note that only FINOS members can propose new projects.
-If you are not a FINOS member, feel free to reach out to community@finos.org to find a FINOS member willing to sponsor your proposal.
+If you are not a FINOS member, consider [becoming a FINOS member](https://www.finos.org/membership-benefits#become-a-member) or reach out to community@finos.org to find a FINOS member willing to sponsor your proposal.

 ## Business Problem
 *Describe the business problem that the modeling effort addresses*